 Along with her husband departed London, England on the steamship Port Napier on 29 December 1919 [30: item 4023274]

-They arrived on the steamship Port Napier in Fremantle, Western Australia on 2 February 1920
+Just over a month later they arrived on the Port Napier in Fremantle, Western Australia on 2 February 1920

 Briefly resided with her husband and his parents in the Perth suburb of Fremantle before shifting to Carnamah [P300]

 In Carnamah she initially lived with her husband's cousin Mrs Jane ROBERTSON on Woodbine Farm [P300]

 Her husband had acquired a farm on the Carnamah Estate in Carnamah and to begin with lived in a humpy on the property [P300]